Naadan Premam (film)

-Naadan Premam is a 1972 Indian Malayalam film adaptation of S. K. Pottekkatt's novel of the same name.
+Naadan Premam (English: Love in the Countryside) is a 1972 Indian Malayalam film adaptation of S. K. Pottekkatt's novel of the same name.
 It is directed by Crossbelt Mani and produced by N. Vishweshwaraiah and P. S. Gopalakrishnan.
 The film stars Madhu, Sheela, Adoor Bhasi and Prema in the lead roles.
 The film had musical score by V. Dakshinamoorthy.